McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 })) as typeof IconButton
 {% endraw %}
 ```
 The `MacNavButton` component is a styled MUI `Button` that behaves similarly to the `MacIconNavButton`.
-The text color of the button turns to heritage gold when hovering over it.
+The text color of the button turns to Heritage Gold when hovering over it.
 We also added a ripple affect to the button that appears when the user clicks the button.

 ### Add Links to the Navigation Bar
 Import the `MacNavButton` components in `Navbar.tsx` by updating the import statement of the `MacIconNavButton` as shown below: